DaringDreamer/100-days-of-code/Day_One.md

 - artifactId - name of project
 - verionId - version number

-### It was also designed based on large projects.
-If a project has 4 sub projects and each sub projects has its own pom.xml file then in the root project we can execute all the children pom.xml files by using one command.

 It has a dependency section where we just need to specify groupId, artifactId and verion.
 Then maven takes care of downloading them and making it available during the build process.